-Sustainable synthesize of a Mixed-metal MOF: A Visible light responsive photocatalyst for Selective oxidation of benzyl alcohols
+Sustainable synthesis of a mixed-metal MOF: a visible light responsive photocatalyst for the selective oxidation of benzyl alcohols†

 Abstract

-Developing photocatalysts has proved to be an overwhelming tool for using the infinite energy of sunlight.
-Mixed metal−organic frameworks (MOFs) evidenced to be an auspicious substitute material as Photocatalysts.
-Herein, a facile and convenient method for the fabrication of mixed-metal organic frameworks (MM-MOF) [Fe2CoO(TPBTM6)(H2O)3]n (Fe2CoMOF) [H6TPBTM: N,N’,N’’-Tris(isophthalyl)-1,3,5-benzenetricarboxamide] was studied through a facile solvothermal method.
-The co-existence of Fe3+ and Co2+ lead to fantastic photocatalytic performance of the MOF.
-Fe2Co-MOF showed high ability in benzyl alcohol oxidation with exceptional benzaldehyde selectivity under visible light and room temperature, along with far improved yield in comparison with Fe-MOF as a single metal cluster MOF (93.5 % yield in 12 hours).
-For a better understanding of the benzyl alcohol oxidation process, systematic examinations were done to reveal the alcohol and MOF roles in the photocatalytic reaction.
-The structure also showed great stability and recyclability in the process.
+The development photocatalysts has proved to be an outstanding tool for using the infinite energy of sunlight.
+Metal–organic frameworks (MOFs) have proved to be auspicious substitute materials as photocatalysts.
+Herein, a facile and convenient method for the fabrication of a mixed-metal organic framework (MM-MOF) [Fe2CoO(TPBTM6)(H2O)3]n (Fe2CoMOF) [H6TPBTM: N,N′,N′′-tris(isophthalyl)-1,3,5-benzenetricarboxamide] was studied through a facile solvothermal method.
+The co-existence of Fe3+ and Co2+ led to fantastic photocatalytic performance from the MOF.
+Fe2Co-MOF showed high ability in benzyl alcohol oxidation with exceptional benzaldehyde selectivity under visible light at room temperature, along with greatly improved yield compared with Fe-MOF as a single metal cluster MOF (93.5% yield in 12 h).
+To gain a better understanding of the benzyl alcohol oxidation process, systematic examinations were undertaken to reveal the roles of alcohol and MOF in the photocatalytic reaction.
+The structure also showed great stability and recyclability during the process.